BLCM/bl3mods/Aaron0000/Balands/README.md

-(Includes the Unofficial Communty Patch's changes, so you do not need to run the Unofficial Community Patch at the same time as this mod.)
+(Includes the Unofficial Community Patch's changes, so you do not need to run the Unofficial Community Patch at the same time as this mod.)

 # DISCLAIMER